rendy-it/azure-network-protocols/README.md

 <p>

 - Open the Remote Desktop App:
   - Paste the Windows VM ip address that you copied.
+Then click on Connect.
-  - Enter the Windows VM username and password that you created and click on Ok to login.
+  - Then, enter the Windows VM username and password that you created and click on Ok to login.

 </p>